Barolo Rocche di Castiglione 2013

 Designation: Barolo DOCG

 Winemaking: The grapes are selected from the single vineyard Rocche in Castiglione Falletto, planted with roughly 4600 units per hectare.
 The vines have an average age of 61 years.
 The 1-hectare vineyard has a south-west exposure and a clay-limestone soil.
 Grapes are gently crushed and fermented for 4 weeks in stainless steel tank with skin contact.
 This time includes pre- and post- fermentative maceration with the traditional method of submerged cap.
 Malolactic is done in barriques.

 Aging: The wine is aged for approximately 30 months in Slovenian oak casks

 Description: Ruby red in color.
 Complex and full-bodied with intense aromas of dried roses, licorice, spice and truffles.
 Elegant with strong, yet balanced and silky tannins; long and persistent finish.

-Food Pairings: Hearty foods such as stews, game, red meats and sharp cheeses.
+Food Pairings: Earthy foods such as stews, game, red meats and strong cheese.

 Total dry extract: 31.20 g/L.